Iron Rattler: Characteristics

-Iron Rattler is located in the Western-themed Crackaxle Canyon area of Fiesta Texas, sitting next to the Road Runner Express and The Gully Washer.
+Iron Rattler is located in the Western-themed Crackaxle Canyon area of Fiesta Texas, sitting next to Road Runner Express and The Gully Washer.
 It is Rocky Mountain Construction's second installation of I-Box track, and the first to feature a barrel roll inversion.
-Iron Rattler operates with two Rattler-themed trains manufactured by Gerstlauer.
+Iron Rattler operates with two rattlesnake-themed trains manufactured by Gerstlauer.
 Each train is made up of six cars which seat riders in two rows of two.
 Riders are restrained through the use of a lap bar and a seat belt.

 The table below compares the original Rattler, with the updated Iron Rattler ride.
 The original ride by the Roller Coaster Corporation of America was approximately 1800 ft longer due to a 900° helix atop the quarry walls.
 The refurbished ride by Rocky Mountain Construction features a steeper and longer first drop, thus achieving a faster speed.